joseliacosta/bbq-cheers/README.md

 ```

 ```
-components # small components that can be reused. context # Context used in the app. page.tsx # main page services/
+components # mostly styled components that can be reused. context # Context used in the app. page.tsx # main page services/